 Papers completed during Fall Semester, Interim or prior to the deadline in the spring may be considered.
 Papers completed after the deadline may be held over for next year’s competition.
 Faculty may wish to copy an excellent paper and return such for possible consideration.

-Papers need to be submitted to the Associate Dean of Faculty Office by Monday, February 16, 2015.
 The recipient of the award will be announced at the Student Recognition Banquet.